-A hint of drama, a longing for tenderness, a calm discussion about him and her, repressed fear to displease, not to be up to the challenge, a touch of don’t-question-my-authority arrogance… is that what inspired Robert Schumann when he wrote the String Trio No. 1 in A minor, Op.
+A hint of drama, a longing for tenderness, a calm discussion about him and her, repressed fear to displease, not to be up to the challenge, a touch of don’t-question-my-authority arrogance… is that what inspired Robert Schumann when he wrote the String Quartet No. 1 in A minor, Op.
 41?
 The music triggered those ideas in my mind and perhaps they reflected more my own feelings than Schumann’s.
 Who knows?
 Man is a curious beast.
 Super intelligent, super difficult to live with.

 Twilight.
 The sun has already disappeared the moment I am writing this.
 I am serene.
 I did everything I wanted to do today.
 My girl has gone to sleep, my wife hasn’t returned from work yet and I have time for Schumann, for the newspapers, for my blog and for incoherent thoughts.
 I love that, the incoherent thoughts.
 I spend a large part of the day thinking in a disciplined way: anticipating future problems, solving present problems, coordinating people, leading people, controlling people.
 It costs a lot of energy to stay fully focused for hours, day after day.
 Idle thoughts are a luxury.